recortable/Despachodepan/README.md

 # Despachodepan

-This is the http://despachodepan.com web application made with Rails 3.2
+This is the http://despachodepan.com web application.

+The code has a AGLP3 License and the media content a CC-share-alike license.